robaru/sofamyroom/README.md

 ### Building on Ubuntu Linux

-You can use CMake to generate a Makefile for SofaMyRoom.
+You can use CMake to generate a Makefile for sofamyroom.
 Open a new Terminal window and type the following commands:

 ```bash
 cd build